Complete Guide To The Polish Chicken Breed

 Finally, these birds are not exactly celebrated for their motherly traits, because they rarely go broody!

-Their imposing looks and unique feathering makes Polish chickens one of the most popular show and ornamental breeds out there.
+Their imposing looks and unique feathering makes these chickens one of the most popular show and ornamental breeds out there.
 However, this wasn’t always the case for these birds.

 Back in the 1800s, for example, the Polish were widely used for egg production in North America.
 This changed the moment the Leghorn set foot in U.S. territory and took their place as the most prolific layer.

-Since then, Polish chickens have evolved to become the royalty of the poultry exhibition world and the remarkable pets we know them as today.
+Since then, these birds have evolved for exhibition purposes and the remarkable pets we know them as today.

-Despite not being the most productive, you may still occasionally stumble upon good layers who will supply you with as many as 200 Polish chicken eggs per year.
+Despite not being the most productive, you may still occasionally stumble upon good egg layers that will supply you with as many as 200 white eggs per year.
+The size can vary from medium to large.
 But, bear in mind that this will always be the catch with this breed: you may or may not come by a good layer.

-In other words, if you are looking for a reliable layer, this breed might not be the choice for you!
+In other words, if you are looking for reliable egg producers, this chicken might not be the choice for you!

 Varieties of the Polish Chicken Breed